Go to our COVID-19 page to learn more.

 - Entire works or sections of works by the U.S. government

 - Entire books or scores in their original (hard copy) format, made available within the libraries

 - Copyrighted materials for which the instructor has obtained appropriate permission

 Amounts of materials intended for course reserve are limited to those normally required as course assignments.
 Library staff reserve the right to refuse materials if, in their judgment, the requested materials and intended use would exceed fair use or otherwise constitute copyright infringement.
-The following are examples of materials that could possibly infringe copyright and would not normally be permitted for course reserve:
+The following are examples of materials that might infringe copyright and are not normally permitted for course reserve:

 - Consumable works (e.g., workbooks)

 - Commercial anthologies (or use of other publications to substantially replicate an anthology normally purchased by students)

 - Works that replicate an excessive portion of a copyrighted work, including anthologies

 Copyrighted materials used in course reserve must be legally owned in their original format by the UConn Library, a UConn academic department, or the course instructor, or they must be the subject of an appropriate license granted to UConn for that purpose.